DigitalAthenaeus/varia/analyses/README.md

 A fun example will be names for specific books of the *Iliad*.
 Those can have more precise CTS URNs in the **OptionalCtsWorkUrn** field: `urn:cts:greekLit:tlg0012.tlg001:18` = "Hoplopoiïa".

+## File: `characters.csv`

+A `.csv` list enumerating and identifying sophists who take part in the banquet described by Athenaeus.

+### Properties

+- **EntityUrn** - a CITE URN uniquely identifying a character.
+- **CtsUrn** - a CTS URN identifying a passage *in Athenaeus* where the character is mentioned.
+This passage serves to justify the character's inclusion in the list; when a character is reused often, the passage here should be a clear, unambiguous reference. *E.g.* "Ulpianus says…".
+- **Label** - a human-readable name for the character. *E.g.* "Galenus Pergamenus"
+- **OptionalCtsGroupUrn** - for extant characters, a group-level CTS URN identifying the character. *E.g.* `urn:cts:greekLit:tlg0057:`.

 ## File: `mentions.csv`

-A `.csv` file cataloging every mention of authors and works in Athenaeus, and Athenaeus' vocabulary for identifying authors and works.
+A `.csv` file cataloging every mention of authors, characters and works in Athenaeus, and Athenaeus' vocabulary for identifying authors, characters and works.
 For example, Athenaeus may mention that a work by Archestratus of Syracuse was known by four different names (i.e., Gastronomy, Life of Pleasure, Science of Dining, or Art of Cooking); this would generate five entries in this list: one mention of "Archestratus", and four mentions of the same work.

 ### Properties